rsvilenov/MaintenanceModeMiddleware/README.md

 ...
 }
 ```
 Since this is a middleware, the order of registration is important.
-In order for you to be able to profit from the entire set of features of this middleware, it is recommended that you put its registration just before app.UseEndpoints(..);
+In order for you to be able to profit from the entire set of features of this middleware, it is highly recommended that you put its registration just before app.UseEndpoints(..);

 * Register the control service in Startup.cs: